 3.7.2 Procedure for Evaluation (SD9118S) (SD2818S) (SD1317F) (SD7516S) (SD6615S) (SD1914F) (SD5813S)

 For the purpose of these sections, the words "Department Chair" and "Chair" (except where Post Tenure Review Committee Chair is noted) refers to any faculty member who directly evaluates the PTR evaluee for merit, reappointment, tenure or promotion.

 1. The term "faculty member" includes all persons on a nine or twelve-month contract who teach one half or more of a full load and librarians with faculty rank.
 A faculty member who accepts an administrative appointment which results in teaching less than one half of a full load will have their PTR review period extended by the time served in this appointment.

-2. Tenured faculty members shall be evaluated every five years.
+2. Tenured faculty members shall be evaluated every five years. .
+The first post-tenure review covers the five academic years following the academic year in which a successful tenure application was considered.
+Likewise, when a faculty member is promoted to the rank of Professor, the subsequent PTR period covers the five academic years following the year in which the application for promotion was considered.
 The Provost may approve the postponement of Post-Tenure Review in a case of illness, leave of absence, family emergency or other similar circumstances.